 That’s why we recently joined together with CASSI to bring you a webinar for trainee and recently qualified accountants considering a move to Australia, Canada, Cayman, Dubai or the UK, with the aim of giving you THE best advice about moving abroad after you qualify.

-Here Brian O’Connor ACA, Senior Associate with Barden and expert in recently qualified accountants careers, spoke with Ed Heffernan, Managing Partner at Barden, who shares THE best advice when moving to Australia.
+Here Brian O’Connor ACA, Team Lead with Barden and expert in recently qualified accountants careers, shares THE best advice when moving to Australia.

 First off, how did you get your insights into the Australian market?

-I spoke with a few different consultants I know from my time in Sydney just to try and get a balanced feel for what is going on on the ground there.
+I spoke with a number of recently qualified accountants who have made the move in the past 6 months or so, just to try and get a balanced feel for what is going on on the ground there.

 What is the market ACTUALLY like in Australia at the moment?